aeyobd/dwarfs/thesis/introduction.md

 ![Break radius validation](/Users/daniel/thesis/figures/idealized_break_radius.png){#fig:idealized_break_radius}

-Figure: The break radius of the simulations is set by
+Figure: The break radius of the simulations is set by the time since pericentre.